puppetlabs/puppet-docs/source/pe/2.5/orchestration_usage.markdown

 ### Ping

-The ping action of the rpcutil plugin is wrapped to be available at a higher level as the mco ping command.
+The `ping` action of the rpcutil plugin is wrapped to be available at a higher level than the `mco ping` command.
 This command returns a list of all the nodes and their network latencies.
 In a typical Puppet Enterprise deployment, latencies for issuing an orchestration action are less than half a second: